qualisign/optipulse.github.io/whitepaper.md

 ### Energy<a id="sec-4-2-2" name="sec-4-2-2"></a>

-1. Make a Profit on Solar.
+1. Make a Profit on Solar

     -   Difficulty: Medium/Hard
     -   Investment: High